 Tuesday night, 8 pm, the karaoke bar at Bar Champion in Shinjuku is fully packed.
 A nice mixture of tourists and locals sing along with their favorite songs, guide by lyric videos.
 For ¥100 you can grab the microphone yourself.
 A great thing to do in general to my opinion, also when you are alone; a little effort and you can meet fun people from all over the world.
 The area is called Golden Gai; there are several more cozy (karaoke) bars around.
 Metro: Shinjuku.

 Feeling a bit insecure and would like to have more privacy for your karaoke session?
 Then rent out a more traditional karaoke room for a few hours.
 There are a bunch of them around Shinjuku Station for example.

 Have you ever slept in a capsule?
 Try it when in Tokyo, where you pay lots of yens for every inch of sleeping accommodation.
 A nice one is Nine Hours in Shinjuku (North), my favorite neighborhood of Tokyo.
 For about 22 euro you get your own capsule with air-conditioning and heating.
 Station: JR Shin-Okubo.

 Capsule too claustrophobic for you?
 Then try this one: Apartment Hotel Shinjuku.
-It’s a very affordable hidden gem with industrial styling in the best possible area, quiet at night and still close to all the huzz and buzz of Shinjuku.
+It’s an budget friendly hidden gem with industrial styling in the best possible area, quiet at night and still close to all the huzz and buzz of Shinjuku.
 Station: between Shinjuku and Shinjuku-sanchrome (metro entrance 2 min walk).

 Stroll @ Tsukiji Fish Market